qccoders/8ball/README.md

-# 8ball
+# 🎱 Distributed Magic 8-Ball

-Distributed Magic 8-Ball
+Ask a yes or no question and get a consensus response from our network of 8-balls!
+Why settle for just one?!

 ## Start Web